How to Maximize Salesforce Data Storage in Your Org

 If you do identify data that you no longer need within the org and want to do a clean up, it is critical that you first backup your data in case you ever need to return it to your org.

-If you are using Storage Helper, there are options to either backup all fields or selected fields from the records that Storage Helper Deletes.
+Though it's main function is not intended to be a backup tool, Storage Helper also has limited backup capabilities.
+If you are using Storage Helper, there are options to either backup all fields or selected fields from the records that Storage Helper deletes.
 Bare in mind this does not backup the entire org like the Salesforce Data Export service does, only the records that meet the criteria in the Storage Recycle Job that is running so we recommend that you still run the Salesforce Data Export service to catch all your data just in case a user or other systematic process corrupts or overwrites your data.